claralopezben/ESG-vs-Traditional-Stocks-Revenue-Analysis/README.md

 ## 1. Project Overview

-This project investigates whether ESG (Environmental, Social, and Governance) equity investments deliver superior **risk-adjusted** performance compared to traditional broad-market portfolios.
-The analysis uses daily price data on six Exchange-Traded Funds (ETFs) — three ESG-focused and three traditional — together with the Fama–French research factors, to estimate returns, volatility, Sharpe ratios, CAPM alphas and betas, and Fama–French three-factor alphas.
+This project investigates whether ESG (Environmental, Social, and Governance) equity investments deliver superior risk-adjusted performance relative to traditional broad-market portfolios.
+The analysis uses daily price data on six Exchange-Traded Funds (ETFs), three ESG-focused and three traditional, together with the Fama–French research factors, to estimate returns, volatility, Sharpe ratios, CAPM alphas and betas, and Fama–French three-factor alphas.
 I chose ETFs rather than individual stocks to keep the comparison clean and avoid stock-picking bias.
 The deliverable is a data-driven blog post (`notebooks/blog.ipynb`) targeted at a financially literate but non-technical reader.